blinklet/learning/data-science/data-science-environment.md

 ![Jupyter Notebook user interface](./Images/JupyterNotebook001.png)

+When following along with the code examples in this document, open a new notebook cell for each example, enter the code, and run it. the results of code run in previous cells in held in memory and is available to subsequent cells.
+For example, a dataframe created in one cell can be used in a later cell.

 ### Alternative Jupyter interfaces

 JupyterLab is the newer interface for Jupyter Notebooks and has more features.
 If you want to open notebooks using the JupyterLab interface, start the Jupyter server with the following command, instead of using the `jupyter notebook` command.